AY2324S2-DSA3101-WaddleWaffles/Banking-Sentiment-Analysis/README.md

 ### Prerequisites

 Ensure you have Docker installed on your machine.
 You can download and install Docker from [https://www.docker.com/get-started](https://www.docker.com/get-started).
+Afterwards, make sure your docker daemon is running.

 Before proceeding, you will need to obtain the necessary API key for the database and the text generation model.
 Please <a href="#developers">contact the project developers</a> to request the API keys.